1. attending a conference or seminar (possibly as a participant).

 Travel costs related to an employee traveling as an advisor/chaperone may be treated as student group travel costs.
 All expenses may be submitted on one travel voucher.
 Travel costs for chaperones who are not University employees (i.e. volunteers) should be treated as student group travel costs.

-Job related travel for a student employee (i.e. grad research assistant), is to be treated as employee travel.
+Job related travel for a student employee (i.e. grad research assistant), is to be treated as student travel.

 See: Clemson University Travel Guidelines